Linear-Fox-Labs/DePixel/README.md

 pip install -r requirements.txt
 ```

-## Usage
-1. Prepare your dataset:
-- Place real images in the `data/real_images/` directory
-- Place test images (real or AI-generated) in the `data/test_images/` directory
-2. Run the main script.

 ## Customization
 - Adjust `IMAGE_SIZE` in `main.py` to change the input image size
 - Modify `PLOT_FEATURES` in `main.py` to change the number of features displayed in distribution plots